Locations:

 How is exotropia treated?

-Treatment of exotropia varies, depending on the severity of the condition and the desires of the family or person who has it.
+Treatment of exotropia varies depending on the severity of the condition.
 Sometimes, intermittent exotropia stays mild or goes away on its own.
-However, other treatments include:
+Treatment options include:

-• Eye patching: The stronger eye is covered so the weaker eye gets stronger.
+• Eye patching: Your child wears a patch over their stronger eye so their weaker eye gets stronger.

-• Eye drops: The medication works like a medical form of patching.
+• Eye drops: Eye drops work like a medical form of patching.

-• Corrective lenses: Your provider may prescribe eyeglasses or contact lenses.
+• Corrective lenses: Your child’s provider may prescribe eyeglasses or contact lenses.

-• Eye exercises: Eye exercises can help if you have a form of exotropia called convergence insufficiency.
+• Visual therapy: Eye exercises can help if your child has convergence insufficiency.

 Advertisement